joshn28/Virtual-Piano/README.md

 ## What I Learned

 - Writing markup HTML Documents
-- How to style using CSS properties
+- How to style webpages using CSS on HTML properties
 - Using Javascript to create event handlers for browser events